Letters to Harold Edward 'Pompey' Elliott from various family members, September 1913 - September 1930 - Part 6

 it again.
 It is a good game: I really

-think one enjoys it most when our
+think one enjoys it most when one

 is a "duffer" though.